czbiohub-sf/shrimPy/docs/mantis_usage.md

 ---
 ## FAQ
 1. _ The objective won't move up with the focus knobs_
-   - Most likely the objective is on `escape` move and the `escape` button ont he microscope body is on (green).
+   - Most likely the objective is on `escape` move and the `escape` button on the microscope body is on (green).
 Press and hold to disable.
 This ensures we can manually raise/lower the objective and avoid creating bubbles with the focus knob.